Showwcase/hacktoberfest/README.md

 ## Hacktoberfest with Showwcase

 We at Showwcase encourage every developer to contribute to Open Source through Hacktoberfest.
-We are excited to participate in the event to encourage open-source enthusiasts to make `low-code` contributions.
+We are excited to participate in the event to encourage open-source enthusiasts to make `low-code` contributions with content creation.

-Showwcase is the platform for developers to learn, share, and grow.
+`Showwcase` is the platform for developers to learn, share, and grow.
 One of the prominent avenues for developers to learn and grow is with the `shows` in Showwcase.
 With shows, you can create blog articles, videos, podcasts, and many other content types that are free to consume.

 In this Hactoberfest, you can create any type of show and make a `low-code` contribution to Hactoberfest.
 Read below to get started.